Government aid in connection with coronavirus: Americans are warned of fraud - ForumDaily

 The US Internal Revenue Service (IRS) urged taxpayers to take a closer look, as the number of attempted phishing and other types of fraud has increased due to coronavirus.
 In particular, fraudsters have often begun to pretend to be the government agencies that are responsible for sending financial assistance in connection with the coronavirus.
 This was reported on the official website.
 IRS.

 “We urge people to take extra care during this period.
-The IRS is not going to call you asking you to confirm or provide your financial information so that you can get a payment from the government faster in connection with the coronavirus crisis, said IRS spokesman Chuck Rettig. - This also applies to unexpected emails that claim to come from the IRS.
+The IRS is not going to call you asking you to verify or provide your financial information so you can get a payment from the government faster due to the coronavirus crisis, said IRS spokesman Chuck Rettig. - This also applies to unexpected emails that appear to be from the IRS.
 Remember, do not open them or click on attachments or links.
-Please visit IRS.gov for the latest information. "
+For the latest information, go to IRS.gov.”

 Taxpayers should be careful not only with emails, but also with text messages, websites and social media posts that ask for money or personal information.

-“Criminals use every opportunity to commit fraud to unsuspecting victims, especially when people are vulnerable or in need,” said Don Fort, head of the IRS's criminal investigation department. - While you are waiting for information about payments from the government, criminals are doing their best to deceive you.
-The IRS Criminal Investigation Unit is working hard to find these scammers and arrest them, but at the same time, we ask people to be vigilant. "
+“Criminals take every opportunity to commit fraud against unsuspecting victims, especially when people are vulnerable or in a state of need,” said IRS Criminal Investigation Chief Don Fort. — While you are waiting for information about payments from the government, criminals are making every effort to deceive you.
+The IRS Criminal Investigation Division is working diligently to find these scammers and arrest them, but in the meantime, we ask people to be vigilant."

 How to avoid becoming a victim of fraudsters